 Now, let’s talk about one specific destination that might surprise you for being a paradise for birdwatching Portugal — a pristine island archipelago known as the Azores Islands.
 Why?
-For so many reasons — which we will get to — but bottom line is because birds in the Azores simply cannot be beaten.
+For so many reasons — which we will get to — but the bottom line is that birds in the Azores simply cannot be beaten.

 Azores Birdwatching: An Island Archipelago of Rare Avian Treasures

 For the avid bird identifier, Portugal is a no-brainer to visit for inspiration and epic birdwatching.
 However, Azores birdwatching is equally — if not more appealing — as this uniquely situated island archipelago located just off the coast of mainland Portugal is the host of myriad majestic and magical winged wonders.

 Specifically, the Azores has reported close to 400 bird species spotted within its borders — an astounding amount for such a relatively small and more off-the-map locale.
 One of the greatest things about birdwatching in the Azores is that it is a less-explored avian admiring destination, which means fewer crowds of people and more peaceful places to truly get to experience Azores birds in the unspoiled wilderness and their natural habitats — at peace and amid stillness and silence.
 Sounds like heaven, right?

 Are you already in love with the Azores?
 Take a look at our stress-free packages that allow you to book your ultimate island adventure.
 All our packages are carefully curated by our team of local Azorean Experts so that you don’t need to worry about any details – just enjoy your trip!